 Cloud Databases is a stand-alone, API-based, relational database service built on OpenStack® cloud that allows Rackspace customers to easily provision and manage multiple MySQL database instances.
-Instances are provisioned in a single-tenant, container-based environment per account and are accessible via the Rackspace internal ServiceNet network.
+Instances are provisioned in a single-tenant, container-based environment per account and are accessible via the Rackspace internal ServiceNet network or via a public IP (High Availability instances only).
 Each database instance is optimized for performance.
 You can run a database instance with MySQL, Percona, or MariaDB as the database technology.

 What are the benefits of using Cloud Databases?

 Cloud Databases provides a complete solution for customers demanding a high-performance, purpose-built infrastructure designed for relational databases backed and supported by engineers who specialize in MySQL workloads.
 Cloud Databases is a fully managed service for customers who want to focus on developing their applications and not worry about the underlying infrastructure.
-The service offers on demand backups and restores, integrated monitoring, redundant storage, scalability to grow based on your application needs, and full control of your database.
+The service offers on high availability, scheduled backups, on-demand backups and restores, integrated monitoring, redundant storage, replication, scalability to grow based on your application needs, and full control of your database.

 What instance sizes do you currently support?